World News

 Oven Thermostat Problem

-There’s nothing like taking something out of the oven too early, only to be let down by a less than perfect result.
-It can be frustrating when you’ve followed the recipe carefully, but the temperature is too low or too high for baking.
+There’s nothing like taking something out of the oven too early only to be let down by a less-than-perfect result.
+It can be frustrating when you’ve followed the recipe carefully but the temperature is too low or too high for baking.

 You can do this on your own.
 There are typically instructions on properly calibrating the oven in the user manual or online.